hakeemsalman/awesome-cheatsheet/GenAI/Intro to LLM.md

 - LLM are the subset of Deep learning.
 - LLM and Gen AI are intersect and they are both part of Deep Learning.
 - Gen AI is a type of AI that can produce new content including text, image, audio and synthetic data.
+- An LLM is a type of artificial intelligence (AI) that can generate human-quality text.
+LLMs are trained on massive datasets of text and code, and they can be used for many tasks, such as writing, translating, and coding.

 **What are Large Language Models?**